 When we set the theme for our 2019 conference — The Creative Future — we imagined a future where creative skills are more pervasive and prized, and how that might reshape the world around us.
 As we prepare for the event in May, we’re asking our speakers to share a skill they think is important for all creatives to navigate what’s to come.

-For Thaniya Keereepart, head of product experience at crowdfunding platform Patreon, asking “why?” is a timeless skill with huge payoff.
+For Thaniya Keereepart, head of product experience at membership platform Patreon, asking “why?” is a timeless skill with huge payoff.
 Thaniya will be at the 11th Annual 99U Conference taking place May 8-10 in New York City.

 Q. What’s a skill or characteristic you’ve cultivated in your career that you find to be futureproof?